Get

 If your dog is flipping their bowl and you think it’s cute or funny, that’s okay!
 There’s nothing wrong with finding amusement in your dog’s quirks.

-However, if you’re concerned about the behavior or it’s causing problems, it’s best to consult with a professional to get help.
+However, if you’re concerned about the behavior, it’s combined with some of the signs of a neurological issue or pain we mentioned earlier, or it’s causing problems, it’s best to consult with a vet to get help.

 While flipping their food bowl may not be a cause for concern, it’s always best to err on the side of caution and consult with a professional if you’re unsure.
 This is because there are a variety of reasons why your dog may flip their food bowl and some of them can be serious.